Skip to content

 Call tracking, form enrichment, and A/B testing scripts: Dynamic phone number scripts, autofill enrichment tools, and testing platforms often load early, sometimes before the consent banner renders, and transmit interaction data to external vendors.

-CIPA vs. CCPA: what is the difference?
+CIPA vs. CCPA: What's the difference?

 Being compliant with the California Consumer Privacy Act (CCPA) does not mean you are compliant with CIPA.
 They address overlapping but distinct legal concerns, and many businesses that are fully CCPA-compliant still face CIPA exposure.